-A family investment company (FIC) is a tax-efficient vehicle used for estate planning.
-Developed following changes to the taxation of trusts in 2006, FICs offer an alternative to trusts as they enable significant wealth to be passed on to future generations - while both protecting and retaining control over the assets.
+A family investment company (FIC) is a vehicle used for estate planning, providing control and protection for family capital and an income stream for future generations.
+FICs offer an alternative to trusts as they enable significant wealth to be passed on to future generations tax efficiently.